-That worried him.
 With each passing hour, the possibility that it wasn’t Jiro Nang holding him was becoming apparent.
 Jiro was a coward who preferred to escape confrontation.
 His men always did their best to chase them away, as opposed to capturing him.

-Cole had been ecstatic when they arrived there on Thursday mid morning.
-He’d spent a few minutes introducing them to his brothers’ wives.
-Dianne had even hugged him with a wide smile, inviting him to her home.
-It had felt so surreal, almost as though the Dianne at work was non-existent, instead she was the pleasant doting mother at home.
+He remembered Cole’s ecstatic expression when he and Liang arrived at his family home on Thursday mid-morning.
+Cole had spent a few minutes introducing them to his brothers’ wives.
+Mika had even hugged Savan with a wide smile, inviting him to her home.
+It had felt so surreal, almost as though the Mika at work was non-existent, instead she was the pleasant doting mother at home.

-Letting go of the chain attached to the cuff on his left hand, he wished that he could go back to that moment.
-That moment at the pool, dozing on Cole’s chest like there was no tomorrow.
+Letting go of the chain attached to the cuff on his left hand, Savan wished that he could go back to that moment.
+That moment by the pool, dozing on Cole’s chest like there was no tomorrow.

 Lifting his hand, the chain rattled on the floor and he winced at the reminder that he might never get such a moment again.
 Sitting up, he gave up on the chain, and instead brought his attention back to the cuff on his wrist.
 If he could get the cuff off, he might be able to break through the windows.

 He was busy poking at the cuffs with a short metal rod he’d gotten from the springs on the bed when the metallic door swung open.
 Jumping to his bare feet, he stuck the rod up his left sleeve and glared at the two men who walked in carrying a tray and a chair.

 “I want to see your boss,” Savan demanded.
 “You can’t keep ignoring me.
 I demand to speak to your boss.”